cloudmesh/classes/docs/source/assignments.rst

 	Review of Scipy

-	* look at the scipy manual and be aware what you can do with it in case you choese a Project
+	* look at the scipy manual and be aware what you can do with it in case you chose a Project